Device ID

 Here’s why you wouldn’t want to do that:

-- Some apps may use your device ID to track you across other apps
+• Some apps may use this ID to track you across other apps

 To keep you safe: